-- ⇒ As soon as possible, return to the crash scene to see if you can find more witnesses.
-Look where folks are working, such as shops and stores, the lobbies of buildings, and taxi stands, and talk to them. - ⇒ Check for security cameras that may have recorded the event. - ⇒Try advertising for witnesses who may have seen the crash, by displaying posters near the Crash Scene and/or placing an advertisement in the local newspapers.
+⇒ As soon as possible, return to the crash scene to see if you can find more witnesses.
+Look where folks are working, such as shops and stores, the lobbies of buildings, and taxi stands, and talk to them.

+- ⇒ Try advertising for witnesses who may have seen the crash, by displaying posters near the Crash Scene and/or placing an advertisement in the local newspapers.
 Keep track of your expenses related to placing these posters and/or advertisements.
 If this is a Hit and Run crash, your advertising for witnesses is considered crucial by the MVAC Administrator (see below under "Major Injuries"). - ⇒ Look at the Police Report for the names, addresses and phone numbers of witnesses who you may not have collected.